Architecture

 | Dynamic payload | Objects, arrays, large strings, Error | Higher.
 Requires allocation, encoding (similar to JSON serialization), and copying. |

-Section titled “Dispatch: lanes and balancing”A lane is an execution target — either a worker thread or the inline lane.
+Section titled “Dispatch: lanes and routing”A lane is an execution target — either a worker thread or the inline lane.
 The total lane count is threads + (inliner ?
 1 : 0).

 - Resolves any promise arguments on the host.